Marriage Law Information

 Banns are read in the church where the wedding is to take place and in the parishes where each party resides.

-An application for the calling of banns must be made to the minister of each parish where banns are to be called, which should be 7 days in advance of the Sunday when it is hoped the reading of the banns will be commenced.
-Banns must be called on three Sundays (not necessarily consecutive Sundays) prior to the wedding and a certificate of publication must be obtained.
+An application for the calling of banns must be made to the minister of each parish where banns are to be called, which should be at least 7 days in advance of the Sunday when it is hoped the reading of the banns will be commenced.
+Banns must be called on three Sundays (not necessarily consecutive Sundays) prior to the wedding at the principal service (ie the one which normally attracts the largest congregation) and a certificate of publication must be obtained.

 A marriage after the calling of banns must be solemnized within three months of the last occasion on which banns were called.